3DB (Melbourne): Music for the People

 As well as his endeavours in the drama field, Hector Crawford was also interested in music and particularly orchestra conducting.
 In 1938 he produced the first Music for the People concert.
 These concerts were presented a number of times during each summer season on Sunday afternoons, firstly in the Fitzroy Gardens and from 1959 in the Sidney Myer Music Bowl.
 3DB broadcast all Music for the People concerts from 1940.
 In latter years, the concerts were televised over HSV-7.
-The concerts were performed by an orchestra especially formed by Hector Crawford for the purpose, and known as the Australian Symphony Orchestra, and supplemented by a wide range of mainly well-known artistes.
+The concerts were performed by an orchestra especially formed by Hector Crawford for the purpose, and known as the Australian Symphony Orchestra, and supplemented by a wide range of mainly well-known artistes — some, such as Glenda Raymond, made famous by Crawford.
 Originally, the concerts were composed of light classical music but, over the years, the format became lighter and lighter and even some pop music was later performed.
 A classic example of the latter occurred on 12 March 1967 when The Seekers performed at Music for the People; their performance being simulcast on 3DB and HSV 7.
 The Seekers concert was performed in front of the largest crowd ever for a concert event in Australia with an estimated 200,000 people attending.
 The 2007 Guinness Book of World Records lists it as the greatest attendance at a concert in the Southern Hemisphere in history.
 This attendance is also included in The Australian Book of Records.